Accommodating motherhood still a challenge for employers

 The complaint, filed last year with the New York City Commission on Human Rights, claimed that the nearest private space was two terminals away – a distance that didn’t leave the breast-feeding flight attendant with enough time to pump during her break.
 As a result, the employee suffered emotional stress and lower milk production, according to a story in Fortune.

-The American Civil Liberties Union, who filed the suit, claims that Frontier’s policies violate state and federal sex discrimination laws because “they treat pregnancy and breastfeeding less favorably than other medical conditions or disabilities and have a disproportionate effect on women.”
+The American Civil Liberties Union, who filed the suit, claims that the airline’s policies violate state and federal sex discrimination laws because “they treat pregnancy and breastfeeding less favorably than other medical conditions or disabilities and have a disproportionate effect on women.”
 The suit also alleges violations of the Colorado Workplace Accommodations for Nursing Mothers Act.
 The case is currently pending an investigation by the US Equal Employment Opportunity Commission (EEOC).

 The aviation industry is by no means unique in having its policies and attitudes toward accommodating pregnant and nursing employees put under scrutiny.
 Despite the Pregnancy Discrimination Act of 1978 – an amendment to Title VII of the Civil Rights Act of 1964 – which explicitly prohibits employment discrimination based on pregnancy, approximately 250,000 pregnant workers every year are denied requests for accommodations, according to Better Balance, a national work and family legal center focused on promoting fairness in the workplace.
 Better Balance says that number is low as many pregnant workers never ask for accommodations because they fear retaliation and being fired.